fivetran/dbt_intercom_source/README.md

     contact_history_pass_through_columns: [super_cool_contact_field]
 ```

-Additionally, this package includes company, contact, and conversation tag mapping tables as well as a company contact mapping table.
-We understand not every Intercom customer utilizes these tables.
-As such, if you do not use these tables you may add the below configuration (removing any configs for tables you use) to your `dbt_project.yml` file.
-By default these variables are set to `True`:
+Additionally, this package includes Intercom's `company`, `contact`, `company contact`, and `conversation tag` mapping tables.
+If you do not use these tables, add the configuration below to your `dbt_project.yml`.
+By default, these variables are set to `True`:

 ```yml
 # dbt_project.yml